LDSSA/vision-mission-structure/README.md

 Here I (Sam) will propose a new version of the mission / vision for the academy.
 I aim for the mission to carry us and stay relevant for about 5 years and the vision to stay relevant for about 10 years.

+## Strategy

-Strategy The strategy should focus on knowledge transfer.
-Producing world-class material that helps people improve their lives is a good way to build a community that can be taken seriously.
+The strategy should focus on knowledge transfer.
+Producing world-class material that helps people improve their lives is a good way to build an effective community.

 In terms of implementation, I propose the following:

 Create a new organization called the Portugal Data Science Academy (PDSA) that adopts the Vision laid out in this document.
-Keep the Lisbon Data Science Academy (and by extension the Starters Academy and prep course) with the same mission but adopt the Vision in this document.
+Keep the Lisbon Data Science Academy (and by extension the Starters Academy and prep course) with the same mission but adopt the Vision of the PDSA.

-The two organizations will be coupled under the current legal umbrella of the Academy.
+The two organizations will be coupled under the current legal umbrella of the LDSA.
 The LDSA will continue to operate as-is while the PDSA will be responsible for taking any material produced by the LDSA and packaging it for distribution.
 This packaged material (it can be ANYTHING) will be distributed under a permissive open source license so anybody in the world can adopt and make any modifications that they like.
 Once the material is distribution-ready, the PDSA will